-All staff will be made aware of our systems and documents that support safeguarding, including this policy, the staff code of conduct, the role and identity of the designated safeguarding lead (DSL) and any deputies, the behaviour policy and the safeguarding response to children who go missing from education.
+All staff will be made aware of our systems and documents that support safeguarding, including this policy, the staff code of conduct, the role and identity of the designated safeguarding lead (DSL) and any deputies, the behaviour policy and the safeguarding response to children missing from education and children who are absent from education, particularly on repeat occasions and/or for prolonged periods.

-All staff will be provided with a copy of, and must read, Part 1 and Annex B of Keeping Children Safe in Education (September 2022) annually and will receive annually updated training on their safeguarding roles and responsibilities.
+All staff will be provided with a copy of, and must read, Part 1 and Annex B of Keeping Children Safe in Education (September 2023) annually and will receive annually updated training on their safeguarding roles and responsibilities.
 The Governing Body of Wilby CE VA Primary School believe it is important for all staff, whether they work directly with children or not, should read Part 1 as safeguarding is everyone's responsibility and their should not be a tiered approach to this.